 “If you can’t measure it, you can’t improve it.”

 This data is from people who have taken the assessment before one of our onsite or online leadership training programs through January 31, 2022.

 In this article, we will examine results from the self-reported Director level participants, which comprise 20% of the data population.

-In this analysis, we find the Directors are at or above the population average (green boxes) on all nine dimensions.
+In this analysis, we find the Directors are at or above the population average on all nine dimensions.
 They are the only organization level studied that was above average on all of the dimensions.
 The next closest was the Vice Presidents who were above the average on seven out of nine dimensions.
-The Directors have embraced their innate leadership qualities (potential) and use them to maximize their effectiveness.
+The Directors have embraced their innate leadership qualities (potential, in caps) and use them to maximize their effectiveness.
 They are also following some aspects of a leadership process (practice) even if they don’t recognize it as such.

 The Director results is probably indicative of their aspirations at this point in their careers, which is very similar to the Vice President’s mindset.
 The Directors though are taking their aspirations to a new level and recognizing the importance of Reflecting and Coaching.
 If anything, they are at an inflection point in their careers.
 Their next move could be their most important and set the tone for their long-term goals.

-Mentors (Coaching) are critical for leaders at this stage in their career.
+Mentors and coaches are critical for leaders at this stage in their career.
 After this level, it will become more difficult to find and build a relationship with a mentor who can add value to their career.
 Although we combine coaches and mentors in the Coaching dimension, they serve different purposes and a leader needs both for their long-term success.
-I was fortunate enough to find a mentor soon after graduate school who I still talk to regularly.

 What do you believe could be the reason for the Directors results shown?
 Add your thoughts in the comments below.